Digital holographic imaging for free surfaces of superfluid helium

-The observed profiles (top row) are reconstructed by frequency-filtering the height PSD and applying unsupervised machine learning algorithms for signal decomposition, such as Principal Component Analysis (PCA)~\cite{huamin2017pca} or Truncated Singular Value Decomposition (SVD)~\cite{manning2008matrix}.
-These methods extract the most statistically significant (or principal) spatial profile from a frequency-filtered time series of reconstructed height profiles.
-Conversely, the theoretical profiles (bottom row) are computed as appropriately shifted functional evaluations of $J_{|m|}(k_{mn}r)$ for the $(m,n)$ indices indicated above each profile.
+The observed profiles (top row) are reconstructed by frequency-filtering the height PSD and applying unsupervised machine learning algorithms for signal decomposition, such as Principal Component Analysis~\cite{huamin2017pca} or Truncated Singular Value Decomposition~\cite{manning2008matrix}.
+These methods extract the most statistically significant (or principal) spatial pattern from a frequency-filtered time series of reconstructed height maps.
+Conversely, the theoretical profiles (bottom row) are computed as appropriately shifted functional evaluations of $J_{|m|}(k_{mn}r)$ for the $(m,n)$ indices indicated above each plot.